 - How can each member contribute most effectively?

 Company culture isn’t just what’s stated in the employee handbook; it’s an ecosystem that impacts behaviors, rules, attitudes, work settings, customers, and everything else that affects the bottom line.
 Building a positive team culture involves working diligently to hone skills and set standards that become an integral part of the day-to-day operations and interactions within the workplace.

 Align Hiring Talent With Company Goals

-Having a good understanding of what type of employees will help your company meet business objectives is important when it comes to building a team-first culture.
+Having a good understanding of what type of employees will help your company meet business objectives is important when it comes to building a team culture.